top of page

 2001 Earnhardt Intimidator SS Camaro Convertible #13 by GMMG

-Like others, car #13 was numbered on the rearview mirror.
+Like others, car #13 was numbered.

 Package Contents - Exterior